carolekoziol/recipes/docs/breads/italian_pizza_dough.md

 #### Ingredients

 - 1900 grams of OO flour
-- 1l water
+- 1L water
-- 150 grams of leftover pizza dough
+- 150 grams of leftover pizza dough (or sourdough discard)
 - 50 grams of salt
 - 5 grams of fresh yeast